guybedford/node/doc/api/wasi.md

 ## Security

-WASI provides a capabilities-based secure sandboxing model.
-This allows each application to be provided its own custom `env`, `preopens`, `stdin`, `stdout`, `stderr`, and `exit` capabilities.
+WASI provides a capabilities-based model through which applications to be provided its own custom `env`, `preopens`, `stdin`, `stdout`, `stderr`, and `exit` capabilities.

-While the sandboxing features are fully supported, the file system sandboxing is currently insecure from a security perspective, due to the reliance on paths in Node.js.

-Work to implement an `openat`-based security primitive to support these security properties in libuv is tracking in \[<https://github.com/libuv/libuv/issues/4167>].
+ **The current threat model Node.js does aim to provide a full sandbox as is present in other WASI runtimes** While the capability features are supported, they do not form a comprehesive based security model in Node.js.
+In particular the the filesystem capability control is currently incomplete from a security perspective.
+The project is exploring if this can be improved and this is one of the reasons the WASI continues to be Experimental in Node.js

 ## Class: `WASI`